Why Do They ‘Go Postal’?

 In the aftermath, your neighbors say you were a soft spoken, nice person.
 Your coworkers who survived say everything was going fine at work.
 They thought you enjoyed your job.
 It’s only you who knew, however, as you put a bullet in your brain, how humiliating it is to give it your all and have some self-centered narcissist take it all away.

 You can substitute “lover” for “boss” and write your own scenario for the type of situation where someone goes postal when rejected by a lover.
 You could say, for instance, that the lover walked all over the person, who believed he or she was giving the relationship their all.
 The end game is the still the same.
 The person that is rejected identified with being a couple, and that is stolen away when the person’s partner rejects him or her.
-Other scenarios might include a student who suddenly felt like a ‘nobody’ and took a gun to school.
+Other scenarios might include a student who suddenly felt like a ‘nobody’ after continuously being bullied.
+No one came to his or her defense.
+The student feels there are no real friends in his or her life.
+The black hole in the stomach grows and the solution is to take a gun to school.

 Interestingly, women generally don't go postal.
 That is because their identities are built on a larger social network than men.
 This would include at least three or four very close friends.
 Men often do not have this sort of social support around which to build their identity.
 So they get more of their identity from their work or from being a part of a couple than do women.